-One thing I have learned over the years, is that if I do not create a budget, then I will spend too much money.
+One thing I have learned over the years is that if I do not create a budget, then I will spend too much money.
 Building a budget is one of the most important things you can do to start saving money for your family.
 This will let you see exactly what is coming in and out every month.
 It will also let you see where you can reduce your spending and how you can start reducing your debt.
-Growing up my mom was a banker, and the importance of budgeting and personal finance were stressed to me from a young age.
+Growing up my mom was a banker, and the importance of budgeting and personal finance was stressed to me from a young age.
 So I am here to share what I have learned so you can build a budget like a boss!

 Building a Budget

-So you want to buckle down and start your journey towards financial freedom.
+So you want to buckle down and start your journey toward financial freedom.
 That is awesome and I applaud you for taking this first step.
 It will not be easy, and it will not be short, but I can promise that it will be worth it!
 I am here to walk you through building a budget from beginning to end.
 There is even a free pre-done budget spreadsheet here for you if you stay until the end!

-First thing is first.
+The first thing is first.
 To build a successful budget you need to know your income each month.
 It is important that you use your net income and not your gross income.
 For those who do not know, gross income is how much you make BEFORE any taxes or deductions.
 Net income is what you actually bring home after everything is taken out.
 If your income varies each month, then you should estimate on the lower end just to be on the safe side.
 When I was a bartender, I would do this and it always worked out to my advantage.

 Everything You Spend

 Now you need to write down and tally up all of your bills.
 You need to add in ALL of your expenditures, even the ones that you don’t really think about.
-Of course, your major bills will be here, like rent/mortgage, electricity, car payments, ect… but you also want groceries, gas, any “extra” money for say buying clothes or your morning Starbucks.
+Of course, your major bills will be here, like rent/mortgage, electricity, car payments, etc… but you also want groceries, gas, and any “extra” money for say buying clothes or your morning Starbucks.
 You want to be able to see EVERYTHING that you are spending money on and know exactly where that money is going.